JorgeECampos/Sending-Text-Messages-Guide/SendMessage.md

   <img src="Images/Step9.png" alt="Step 9" height="500"/>
   <br>

-11. Once ready, click the “Send” button to send the new message.
+11. Once ready, tap the “Send” button to send the new message.

-  <p style="font-size: 18px; margin: 0;"> 🏆 Congratulations!
-You sent your first message. 🏆</p>
+ > **_🏆 Congratulations!
+You sent your first message.🏆_**